-The East Tennessee Veterans Memorial Association honored and remembered those who made the ultimate sacrifice at the “2014 Reading of the Names”, Memorial Day – Monday, May 26 at the East Tennessee Veterans Memorial.
+Each Memorial Day Monday, the East Tennessee Veterans Memorial Association honors and remembers all those who made the ultimate sacrifice at the the annual ” Reading of the Names”.

-Beginning at sunrise, more than sixty volunteers, including students, veterans, Gold Star families, active duty, guard and reserve service members came together to read each of the now 6222 names aloud.
+Beginning at sunrise, more than one hundred volunteers, including Gold Star family members, veterans, active duty, guard and reserve service members, local community leaders, students and friends and family come together to read each of the 6300 + names aloud.
+Families are encouraged to attend and read together.

-At the conclusion of the reading, the twenty newly-engraved names were dedicated, followed by the annual Memorial Day service organized by the American Legion Post 2.
+At the conclusion of the Reading each year, there is a dedication ceremony to recognize any of the names that have been added to the memorial during the previous year.
+This event is then followed by the annual Memorial Day service organized by the American Legion Post 2.

 The Knoxville Medal of Honor Convention commissioned a 47-minute documentary, The Medal of Honor: A History.
 The documentary details, for the first time in history, the colorful story of the Medal’s rough and tumble beginnings in Congress during the Civil War to the exalted place it now holds as our nation’s highest military honor.